Tinkerforge/doc/en/source/Hardware/Bricklets/LED_Strip.rst

 .. note::

- The LED Strip Bricklet is discontinued.
-The
- :ref:`LED Strip Bricklet 2.0 <led_strip_v2_bricklet>` is the recommended
+ The LED Strip Bricklet is discontinued and is no longer sold.
+The :ref:`LED Strip Bricklet 2.0 <led_strip_v2_bricklet>` is the recommended replacement.
- replacement.